John Björkengren

 John Gunnar Björkengren (born 9 December 1998) is a Swedish professional footballer who plays as a midfielder for Randers FC.

 Club career

+Björkengren joined Falkenbergs FF at the age of 13 from Morups IF.
+In January 2017 he was promoted to the first team and signed his first professional contract with the club; a three year contract.
+He made his senior debut in the Superettan on 27 August 2017 in a 5-1 win over IF Brommapojkarna.
+In December the same year he extended his contract until 2020.

+On 4 October 2020 he joined the Italian Serie B club US Lecce on a four year contract, plus as obtional extra year.

 On 18 January 2023, joined Brescia on loan with an option to buy.
 After returning from loan, Björkengren was sold to Danish Superliga club Randers FC, signing a deal until June 2027.